Flying Colors (2015 film): Production

+The film Flying Colors was first unveiled to the Japanese media on 13 November 2014.

 Reception

 The film grossed ¥285.1 million on its opening weekend at the Japanese box office.
 As of May 17, the film had grossed US$12.3 million.
 It was the eighth highest-grossing Japanese film (together with Love Live!
 The School Idol Movie) and the third highest-grossing Japanese live-action film at the Japanese box office in 2015, with ¥2.84 billion (US$23.6 million).
 The film was released in China on April 14, 2016, earning US$3.3 million on its opening weekend.

 On Film Business Asia, Derek Elley gave the film a 7 out of 10, calling it "an entertaining time-waster that hides its didactic messages beneath likeable performances by the two leads".